 Buck Lake Campground

 The privately-owned Buck Lake Campgrounds, located in Shelton, Washington, provide outdoor living and overnight stays.
 The campgrounds offer suitable RV sites for those with their accommodation.
-There are tenting sites with picnic tables.
+There are also tent sites with picnic tables.

-The campsites are in the forested areas, and pets are allowed.
+The campsites are set in forested areas, and pets are allowed.
 Activities that visitors can undertake while at the campgrounds include: